 In the afternoon, tour the Limoncocha Biological Reserve, a fascinating protected area where more than 478 bird species and a variety of monkey species have been recorded.
 This activity extends into the evening, when you may have the chance to see a black caiman.
 Return to the boat for dinner.

-Today, choose from two different activity options that will allow you to search for amazing wildlife.
+Today, choose from two different activity options that allow you to search for amazing wildlife.
 You may kayak though the Indillama River, one of the Napo River's effluents that goes into Yasuni National Park.
 On the other hand, you can choose to go in a canoe ride through the Napo River.
 It's up to you!

 Continue down the Panayacu River delta.
 Stop for an exploratory canoe trip and experience the sights and sounds of this fascinating reserve.
 Seek out pink river dolphins and common squirrel monkeys.
 Flooded by white waters, the rivers and lakes which comprise the Pañacocha ecosystem provide the perfect habitat for water monkey fish, white caiman, and the infamous piranha.
 Enjoy a delicious Amazon-style BBQ meal and refreshing beverages at a nearby camping site.
 In the afternoon, disembark and hike the trails that circle the area.

 Head over to the Parrot Clay Licks, a great place to witness one of the most exciting wildlife spectacles in the Amazon.
-In the afternoon, visit the Sani Warmi Kichwa Interpretation Center, where a group of Kichwa women will dicuss their customs, cuisine, and everyday life.
+In the afternoon, visit the Sani Warmi Kichwa Interpretation Center, where a group of Kichwa women dicuss their customs, cuisine, and everyday life.

 After lunch, make a stop at the Yakukawsay Kichwa Interpretation Centre, and end with an evening walk through the rainforest (depending on accessibility, river water levels and weather conditions).